Active Learning

 The University of Georgia seeks to assist faculty in transforming undergraduate courses to actively engage students in their learning by using innovative, evidence-based instructional practices.
-The Office of Instruction assists schools and college to enhance various instructional spaces across campus to further support active engagement of students.
+The Office of Instruction assists schools and colleges to enhance various instructional spaces across campus to further support active engagement of students.

 Research shows that active learning improves student engagement, long-term retention of course content, improved competencies, and higher course grades.
 For UGA, this means we are providing our students with a rich, meaningful classroom experience that provides a long-term impact.
 Our faculty are engaging students in active forms of learning more than ever before.
-An Active Learning Snapshot conducted in March 2018 showed that a strong contingent of faculty utlitize active learning in their classrooms.
-Of the over four hundred faculty responding to the survey—representing 13,508 students and 332 classes taught in Spring 2018—forty-five percent indicate they spent little to no lecture time during their class, instead spending that “active learning time” engaged in activities like think-pair-share, peer work review, presentations, or reflective writing.

 Active Learning Summer Institute